collective/collective.siteimprove/README.rst

 --------

 - Control panel for requesting and saving siteimprove.com token
-- Register domain with siteimprove.com and show toolbar
+- Register domain with siteimprove.com and show siteimprove overlay button
 - Siteimprove recheck action in plone toolbar for authorized users

 This is a work in progress.